jamieleecho/coco-tools/README.decb-to-b09.md

 ```
 10 RUN INKEY$(TMP1): IF TMP1 = "" THEN 10
 ```
+* `HPAINT` ignores the stop color.
+Instead, the flood fill continues until it hits boundaries with colors that are different from the color under the initial pixel.
+* `HBUFF` can reserve upto 8KB of space in total, but each buffer allocates 20 bytes more than the equivalent DECB program.
+It is therefore possible that DECB programs that use close to 8KB of space may not run properly.
+* `HPUT` ignores the end pixels and instead always draws the same shape specified by `HGET`.
+The only supported DECB drawing modes are `PSET`, `AND` and `OR`.
+An `XOR` mode is added for convenience.

 ## Unsupported Color BASIC constructs
 * These constructs are NOT supported by decb-to-b09: